Table of Contents

 The migration itself is strictly iterative.

-At the start of each iteration, IDM captures the current Oracle System Change Number (SCN) — a fixed timeline point.
-It then migrates or updates all rows that existed at that exact SCN.
-Any changes that occurred on Oracle during the iteration are automatically caught and applied in the next iteration.
+At the start of each iteration, IDM captures the current Oracle System Change Number (SCN), a specific point in the database timeline.
+Then, IDM migrates or updates all rows existing at that exact SCN.
+Any changes occurring on Oracle during the iteration are automatically caught and applied in the next iteration.
 Over time, iterations become progressively shorter until replication lag reaches near-zero.
 When the source becomes stable (or a Soft Stop is issued), the final iteration brings the target to a fully consistent state with zero lag.

 This architecture enables true zero-downtime cutover: the source application is paused only for seconds at the very end, constraints/indexes/triggers are added, and traffic is switched to PostgreSQL.